Pupil Progression Plan

-BESE established minimum standards in Bulletin 1566 – Pupil Progression Policies and Procedures.
-In October 2017, BESE approved, as Notice of Intent, revisions to Bulletin 1566 that relate to placement, promotion, and supports and interventions for students not meeting minimum academic standards.
-BESE has also approved regulations pursuant to state law that relate to placement and promotion in Bulletin 741 – Louisiana Handbook for School Administrators, which includes but is not limited to instructional time, grading policies, and graduation requirements.
+BESE has established minimum standards in Bulletin 1566 – Pupil Progression Policies and Procedures. that relate to placement, promotion, and supports and interventions for students not meeting minimum academic standards.
+BESE has also approved regulations pursuant to state law that relate to placement and promotion in Bulletin 741 – Louisiana Handbook for School Administrators, which includes but is not limited to instructional time, grading policies, credit recovery, and graduation requirements.
 These bulletins also adhere to federal and state laws and regulations that govern the placement and promotion of students with disabilities, English learners, and transfer students.

-I. Placement of students in kindergarten and grade 1
+Placement of students in Kindergarten and Grade 1

 Schools can only make recommendations to parents regarding student enrollment in kindergarten, since kindergarten is not mandatory.
 However, in accordance with state law (R.S.
 17:221), once students have enrolled in kindergarten, they are subject to compulsory attendance laws and promotion requirements set forth by the LEA.